Harrison Bader Preview, Player Props: Yankees vs. Rays

 Harrison Bader At The Plate

-- He has hit a long ball in seven games this season (9.1%), homering in 2.4% of his trips to the dish.
+- He has homered in 9.0% of his games this season, and 2.4% of his trips to the plate.

-- In 28.6% of his games this season, Bader has had at least one RBI.
-He's picked up more than one in 15.6% and driven in three or more of his team's runs in three contests.
+- Bader has an RBI in 22 of 78 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 41.6% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (9.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.